RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: RL from Teacher-Model Refinement ( RLfR )

 \subsection{Supervised Actor Initialisation}

-Although pre-trained or initial supervised fine-tuned (SFT) models often include multilingual data, their performance on machine translation (MT) benchmarks frequently remains insufficient.
-Also, previous studies~\cite{guo2025deepseek} have demonstrated that initializing reinforcement learning (RL) from a sufficiently well-trained SFT model can substantially amplify the benefits gained from subsequent RL stages compared to starting from zero-shot or less-trained baselines.
+Although pre-trained or initially supervised fine-tuned (SFT) multilingual models offer broad coverage, their performance on machine translation (MT) benchmarks frequently remains insufficient for high-quality evaluation settings.
+Prior studies~\cite{guo2025deepseek} further indicate that reinforcement learning (RL) benefits substantially from being initialized with a well-trained SFT model, rather than from a weaker or zero-shot baseline.

-However, publicly available parallel corpora commonly face limitations regarding both data quantity and quality.
-Ensuring consistently high-quality translations across diverse language pairs remains challenging.
-To address these constraints and achieve stronger baseline performance, we leverage GPT-4o, one of the strongest available models, to distill a high-quality multilingual parallel corpus.
+However, publicly available parallel corpora suffer from both data scarcity and inconsistent translation quality across language pairs.
+To obtain a stronger and more reliable starting point for RL, we leverage \textsc{GPT-4o-mini} to distill a high-quality multilingual parallel corpus.
+This synthetic supervision provides consistent quality while remaining significantly more cost-efficient than human-curated data or large-scale preference annotations (see Appendix~\ref{sec:teacher_cost_appendix}).

-Specifically, we investigate the effectiveness of fine-tuning our baseline SFT model using GPT-4o-distilled parallel datasets.
-Based on the FineFineWeb dataset~\cite{finefineweb}, we leverage GPT-4o to generate source-translation pairs, constructing identical samples across five language pairs.
-To determine the optimal amount of training data, we explore five dataset sizes ranging from 100K to 500K sentence-pairs per language pair and empirically assess their impact on translation quality.
+To assess how far static distillation alone can strengthen the base model, we fine-tune our actor using GPT-4o-mini–translated parallel datasets derived from the FineFineWeb corpus~\cite{finefineweb}.
+We construct identical samples across five language pairs and vary the amount of training data from 100K to 500K sentence pairs per language pair.
+This controlled setup allows us to directly measure the effect of increased offline teacher supervision on translation quality.

-The actor parameters~$\theta$ are fine-tuned from the initial SFT checkpoints by minimizing the cross-entropy loss on this GPT-4o-distilled multilingual corpus:
+The actor parameters~$\theta$ are optimized from the initial checkpoints by minimizing the standard cross-entropy objective:

-where $N$ is the number of prediting tokens in a mini batch.
+where $N$ denotes the number of predicting tokens in a mini batch.

-As shown in Figure~\ref{fig:sft_ablation}, COMET scores increase with more data but exhibit diminishing returns beyond 400K.
-The 400K model achieves the highest overall COMET (0.8828) and is therefore selected to initialise all subsequent RLfR experiments.

-In the subsequent sections, we detail how additional performance improvements are achieved by applying our RLfR framework based on the MT-SFT model.
+As shown in Figure~\ref{fig:sft_ablation}, translation quality improves as more distilled data is used, but gains plateau beyond approximately 400K examples.
+Importantly, the 400K setting achieves the best overall COMET score (0.8828), whereas larger distillation sets yield no further gains despite more supervision budgets.
+While the marginal cost of synthetic pairs is low—and our online refinement is similarly inexpensive (Appendix~\ref{sec:teacher_cost_appendix})—the plateau suggests that the limitation of offline distillation is not cost but the static nature of its supervision.
+This, in turn, motivates more targeted, model-aware refinement signals as introduced in our RLfR framework.